roberttaylor426/roberttaylor426.github.com/_posts/2014-08-05-primitive-tdd.md

 ##Test-induced viscosity

-Sometimes we write tests in such a way that it disincentivizes us to refactor and introduce new types, since doing so has become costly and hard.
+Sometimes we write tests in such a way that it disincentivizes us to refactor and introduce new types, since doing so has become costly.

 I used to think unit tests were essentially class tests.
 In my code there would almost always be a 1 to 1 mapping between a class and its test.
 I used to test every interaction between a class and its collaborators and marvel at how comprehensively my code was tested.